Top 10 Songs of 1990 (Billboard Hot 100 Year-End Countdown)

 This is the song that made everyone stop mid-conversation and go, “Wait… who is that?”
 Then somebody tried to sing it in the car and immediately learned humility.

-An all-time debut hit.
-More than that, it became a template: for vocal drama, for pop-R&B crossover ambition, and for the kind of precision that would dominate mainstream singing throughout the decade.
+Legacy An all-time debut hit.
+More than that, it became a template for vocal drama, pop-R&B crossover ambition, and the kind of precision that would dominate mainstream singing throughout the decade.

 #5 — “Vogue” — Madonna